Infinity-operads and Day convolution in Goodwillie calculus: Stable infinity -operads and derivatives of the identity

-In this section we provide a more formal definition of the operad $\mathbb{I}_{\cat{C}}$ of Remark~\ref{rem:I_C} in the context of Lurie's theory of $\infty$-operads.
+In this section we provide a formal definition of the operad $\mathbb{I}_{\cat{C}}$ of Remark~\ref{rem:I_C} in the context of Lurie's theory of $\infty$-operads.
 Here is an outline of our main construction.

 We start by describing a symmetric monoidal $\infty$-category that represents the objectwise smash product of functors $\cat{C} \to \spectra$, and hence the desired monoidal product on $\cat{F}_{\cat{C}}$.
-Then we turn to the Day convolution, using the work of Glasman~\cite{glasman:2016} to describe a symmetric monoidal $\infty$-category that represents the convolution of functors $\cat{F}_{\cat{C}} \to \spectra$.
+Then we turn to the Day convolution, using a construction of Lurie to describe a symmetric monoidal $\infty$-category that represents the convolution of functors $\cat{F}_{\cat{C}} \to \spectra$.

 Some care is needed here because the $\infty$-category $\cat{F}_{\cat{C}}$ is not small.
-However, it is generated under filtered colimits by a small symmetric monoidal subcategory $\hat{\cat{F}}_{\cat{C}}^{\kappa}$.
-We construct a symmetric monoidal $\infty$-category $\Fun(\hat{\cat{F}}_{\cat{C}}^{\kappa},\spectra)^{\otimes}$ that represents the Day convolution of functors $\hat{\cat{F}}_{\cat{C}}^{\kappa} \to \spectra$, and note that the proof of Theorem~\ref{thm:dn} carries over to this context.
+However, it is generated under filtered colimits by a small symmetric monoidal subcategory $\cat{F}_{\cat{C}}^{\omega}$.
+We construct a symmetric monoidal $\infty$-category $\Fun(\cat{F}_{\cat{C}}^{\omega},\spectra)^{\otimes}$ that represents the Day convolution of functors $\cat{F}_{\cat{C}}^{\omega} \to \spectra$, and note that the proof of Theorem~\ref{thm:dn} carries over to this context.

-As Remark~\ref{rem:I_C} shows, we are interested in morphisms \emph{into} the Day convolution rather than out of it, so we next apply work of Barwick, Glasman and Nardin \cite{barwick/glasman/nardin:2014} to construct a symmetric monoidal $\infty$-category $\Fun(\hat{\cat{F}}_{\cat{C}}^{\kappa},\spectra)^{op,\otimes}$ that represents the \emph{opposite} symmetric monoidal structure to that of Day convolution.
-(This can be thought of as a version of Day convolution based on \emph{right} Kan extensions instead of left.
-See Knudsen~\cite[5.1]{knudsen:2016}.)
+As Remark~\ref{rem:I_C} shows, we are interested in morphisms \emph{into} the Day convolution rather than out of it, so we next apply work of Barwick, Glasman and Nardin \cite{barwick/glasman/nardin:2018} to construct a symmetric monoidal $\infty$-category $\Fun(\cat{F}_{\cat{C}}^{\omega},\spectra)^{op,\otimes}$ with the same monoidal product, i.e. Day convolution, but with the \emph{opposite} underlying $\infty$-category.